Sola Fide

 The only words “faith alone”

 The expression “faith alone” appears only once in all of Scripture, and there it is denied, word for word.
-“You see that a man is justified by works, and not by faith alone.”
+“You see that a person is justified by works, and not by faith alone.”
 James 2:24 The one passage where the Bible joins these two words at once separates them: it expressly refuses that faith alone justifies.

 A dead faith does not save